PossibleEmuWrangler/AnarchyChess-DreamyDesktopPrototype/ANARCHYCHESSDreamyDesktop_README_FIRST.txt

 System updated to latest as part of initial install

-1. Open a command prompt up
+1. Open a command prompt up, create a directory to build in and cd into it mkdir DreamChessBuild cd DreamchessBuild
-mkdir DreamChessBuild

 2. Edit file to allow downloading of package sources sudo nano /etc/apt/sources.list